Helena2007/Nerf_Fusion/README.md

-# NeRFusion: Fusing Radiance Fields for Large-Scale Scene Reconstruction (CVPR 2022 Oral)
+# NeRFusion: Fusing Radiance Fields for Large-Scale Scene Reconstruction

 This repository is based on the original implementation from:https://github.com/jetd1/NeRFusion